You are here

 Office: Kirby Plaza 306

-Dr. Kuhlke is the Associate Dean of the College of Liberal Arts, the Founder of the Cultural Entrepreneurship program, and an Associate Professor at the University of Minnesota Duluth.
+Dr. Kuhlke is the Founder of the Cultural Entrepreneurship program and an Associate Professor at the University of Minnesota Duluth.

 Dr. Kuhlke’s research and teaching interests are in three principle areas: culture, population and environment.
 As a cultural geographer, he examines the socio-spatial construction of nationalism and its expression in public spaces.
 In the area of population geography, he has worked on projects ranging from studying migrant behavior and representation to local demographic mapping using Geographic Information Systems.
 In the field of environmental studies, his focus is on urban ecology, especially habitat mapping and urban water issues.